 Excerpt from “Red Dust,” part 2 of our economic history of modern China, from Frontiers, the second issue of the Chuǎng journal.
-Print copies of Frontiers are currently being distributed to our sustainers and will soon be for sale via AK Press.
-The complete contents will also be published on our website for free this summer.
+Print copies of Frontiers [have been] distributed to our sustainers and [are now on sale via AK Press and other distributors].
+The complete contents [are also available for free] on our website.
+(Updated June 4, 2020)

 By the mid-1980s, a small but increasing number of urbanites had broken out of the iron rice bowl of the danwei (state work unit) system, with its guaranteed employment and state grain rations, jumping into new opportunities created by an expanding urban consumer market.
 Small business was encouraged by the state to fulfill increasing demand.
 Shops opened up all over Beijing, for example, selling cheap goods usually produced by the TVE (township and village enterprise) sector and/or by new migrant labor, such as workers from Wenzhou who produced popular leather jackets in small, family-run businesses in Beijing’s Zhejiang Village.
 In Haidian, Beijing’s university district in the northwest of the city, the morning brought a train of peasants on donkey-drawn carts carrying produce to sell on the open market.
 Street vendors also proliferated, creating a much more vibrant nightlife in the city.
 Families started privately run restaurants by breaking holes in the walls separating the sidewalk from small danwei buildings.
 Customers stepped through the hole in the wall into a restaurant that focused on serving good food marketed to changing urban tastes, markedly different from the bland taste of state-run restaurants with terrible service.